-Remark : On Unix computers, the command file along with the actions cd, info, list and listp allows to operate some basic operations such as find all the files in a directory or get some information about a file.
+Remark: On Unix computers, the command file along with the actions cd, info, list and listp allows to operate some basic operations such as find all the files in a directory or get some information about a file.

-8.3.5 More about redirections
+9.3.5 More about redirections

-Up to now, we have seen 4 symbols for redirecting the standard input and ouptut streams : >, >>, < and <<.
+Up to now, we have seen 4 symbols for redirecting the standard input and output streams :>, >>, < and <<.
 By specifying a filename right after them, this file is opened and associated to a stream that replaces one of the standard streams for the time the command is executed.
 As soon as this command returns, the original streams that were used before this command was executed are on again.
 Actually, all of the redirection symbols can be used along with a stream that is already opened instead of a filename.
-Thus instead of doing file close stream
+Thus instead of doing

-8.4.
-PACKAGES
+9.4.
+PACKAGES 97

 '''

 stream=[file open 'fileOut' 'a']

 file set stdout stream

 echo coucou

 file set stdout 1

 file close stream

 you could simply do

 stream=[file open fileOut a]

 echo coucou >>$stream

+file close stream

 '''